Estimating a Directed Tree for Extremes: Introduction

+Firstly, we follow the general idea (see e.g. \cite{Pearl2009}) that causality is often provided through a recursive system on a directed acyclic graph.
+Prominent examples in the literature are {\em linear} recursive systems, where each node represents a random variable defined as a weighted sum of its parent variables and an independent random variable.
+But instead of such classical linear causal graphical models or linear Bayesian networks, we use max-linear causal graphical models or max-linear Bayesian networks.
+Introduced in \cite{GK1}, they are defined via {\em max-linear} recursive structural equation models on a directed acyclic graph.

-These extreme dependence measures are derived through asymptotic theory from generalized extreme value distributions---modelling sample extremes---or generalized Pareto distributions---modelling excesses over high thresholds.
-Textbook treatments can be found in \citep{Beirlant2004, coles2001introduction, de2007extreme, Resnick1987, ResnickHeavy}.
-A very readable review paper is \cite{davison2015statistics}.
-The development of graphical models for extremes follows these two approaches.
-Max-linear causal graphical models or max-linear Bayesian networks are motivated by extreme value distributions, which are max-stable (closed with respect to taking maxima).
-Introduced in \cite{gissibl2018max}, they are defined via a max-linear recursively defined structural equation models on a directed acyclic graph (see \cite{pearl2009causal}).
-Each node represents a positive random variable defined as a weighted maximum of its parent variables and an independent innovation.
-The multivariate distribution of a max-linear vector is not restricted to a Fr\'echet distribution; indeed the independent innovations can have arbitrary continuous distributions.
-The emphasis of the model is on its structure given by a directed graph.
-Nonparametric statistical inference aims at identifying the directed graphical structure regardless of the node distributions.
+In a {\em max-linear Bayesian network}, each node represents a positive random variable defined as a weighted maximum of its parent variables and an independent random variable, called {\em innovation}.
+Although motivated by extreme value theory, the multivariate distribution of a max-linear vector is not restricted to an extreme value distribution; the emphasis of the model is on its structure given by a directed acyclic graph.
+We relax the strict max-linear Bayesian network model by allowing for an independent noise variable.
+Nonparametric statistical inference aims at identifying the directed graphical structure regardless of the node distributions under weak conditions on the noise distributions.

-\cite{engelke:hitz:18}, on the other hand, define a new extreme conditional dependence concept for multivariate Pareto distributions and use this concept to define extreme graphical models similarly as the classical concept for densities.
-The multivariate distribution determines the model and has to be specified for statistical inference.
-Here the multivariate H\"usler-Reiss distribution plays a prominent role; see \cite{AMS, AS, EV, ELV, Huetal, REZ}.
+Secondly, we propose a new algorithm, \QTree, motivated by qualitative aspects of a max-linear Bayesian network to estimate a root-directed spanning tree (see Figure~\ref{fig:example}) as a simple directed acyclic graph. \QTree\ uses pairwise dependence, handles missing data, and has an automated parameter tuning procedure.
+Here we use the fact that the non-noisy model has a left-sided atom for the distribution of a ratio of marginal random variables, when there is a directed edge between the nodes.
+We also show that, under a max-linear Bayesian network model with noise and natural distributional assumptions, the \QTree\ algorithm returns asymptotically almost surely the correct tree.

+Max-linear Bayesian networks have recently emerged as suitable directed graphical models for causality in extremes (\cite{Ngoc_etal,BK,nadinethesis, GK1}), however, existing methods for learning them aim to learn the model parameters and, thus, are highly sensitive to model misspecifications; see \cite{BK,nadinethesis, GKL}; \cite{GKO, KK, KL2017}.